casper-network/docs/source/docs/casper/design/casper-design.md

 ## Execution Semantics {#execution-semantics-head}

 The Casper Network is a decentralized computation platform.
-In this chapter we describe aspects of the computational model we use.
+In this section we describe aspects of the computational model we use.

 ### Measuring Computational Work {#execution-semantics-gas}

 Computation is done in a [WebAssembly (Wasm)](https://webassembly.org/) interpreter, allowing any programming language which compiles to Wasm to become a smart contract language for the Casper blockchain.
 Similar to Ethereum, we use [`Gas`](/economics/gas-concepts/) to measure computational work in a way which is consistent from node to node in a Casper Network.
-Each Wasm opcode is assigned a `Gas` value, and the amount of gas spent is tracked by the runtime with each opcode executed by the interpreter.
+Each Wasm opcode is assigned a `Gas` cost, and the amount of gas spent is tracked by the runtime with each opcode executed by the interpreter.

 Costs for opcode instructions on the Casper Mainnet network can be found [here](https://github.com/casper-network/casper-node/blob/dev/resources/production/chainspec.toml#L115).